miguno/kafka-storm-starter/README.md

 ## Kafka

-### Where do the unit tests store broker logs in the local filesystem?

-The in-memory Kafka instances that are launched by the unit tests store their Kafka "log" files (i.e. the files that contain the messages that are being sent to the Kafka topics) under `/tmp/kafka-logs/`.

-You may need to manually remove this directory in case you want start from a clean state.
-At the moment the unit tests do not remove this directory for you.

 ### ZooKeeper exceptions "KeeperException: NoNode for /[ZK path]" logged at INFO level

 In short you can normally safely ignore those errors -- it's for a reason they are logged at INFO level and not at ERROR